 Where do I even begin when talking about a place like Cartagena, Colombia?

-I arrived at Rafael Núñez International Airport at around 1 PM CST after a chilly morning trying to get to LaGuardia on time for my 6 AM Delta flight (thank goodness for Pre-check).
-As I walked off the plane at my destination (after a short layover in Atlanta), I was met with a virtual wall of moisture in the form of a fine mist of water hovering in the air.
+I arrived at Rafael Núñez International Airport at around 1 PM CST after a chilly morning trying to get to LaGuardia on time for my 6 AM Delta flight (thank goodness for Global Entry with the Pre-check benefit).
+As I walked off the plane (after a short layover in Atlanta), I was met with a wall of moisture in the form of a fine mist hovering in the air.

-A coastal city near the equator, the humidity in Cartagena was off the charts, but not unpleasant and sticky, unlike New York City during the summer months.
-The consistent gentle ocean breeze keeps the air from becoming stagnant, and whatever dry skin issues I was dealing with in New York quickly disappeared as I made my way to the customs entrance at the airport.
+A coastal city near the equator, the humidity in Cartagena was off the charts, but not super unpleasant and sticky.
+Unlike New York City’s clay oven sweltering dewiness , the consistent ocean breeze keeps the air from becoming stagnant.
+Whatever dry skin issues I was dealing with in New York quickly disappeared along with my stress.

 Getting through immigration and customs was a chore; it always is no matter what when you travel internationally.
 Long lines and clearly disinterested workers make for a burdensome experience every time.